COVID-19 Symptom: Rash in Adults

 What is a COVID-19 rash in adults?

-The exact cause of COVID rash is not yet fully understood, but it’s believed to be related to the immune response to the virus, according to the American Academy of Dermatology.
+The exact cause of COVID rash is not yet fully understood.
+Still, it’s believed to be related to the immune response to the virus, according to the American Academy of Dermatology.
 1 This immune response can cause inflammation in various parts of the body, including the skin.
 The inflammation can cause the blood vessels in the skin to dilate, leading to the formation of the rash.

-It’s not present in all adults with COVID-19, but a significant number of people with COVID-19 have experienced a rash.
-In fact, data from large studies in Europe found that 10% of patients with COVID-19 will present with a skin reaction.
+It’s not present in all adults with COVID-19, but many people with COVID-19 have experienced a rash.
+Data from large studies in Europe found that 10% of patients with COVID-19 will present with a skin reaction.
 It’s unclear whether a COVID rash is more prevalent in the new variants.
-2 3 4
+1 2 3

 What does a COVID rash in adults look and feel like?